drug-design/course/docs/chapters/3d-qsar.md

 #### CoMFA Steric Contour Map
 *[Contour Map]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.

-In the example below a steric coefficient contour map is visualized, on top of a reference molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/comfa-steric-contour-map-6b862fee'><i class='fa fa-play' aria-hidden='true'></i></button>In the example below a steric coefficient contour map is visualized, on top of a reference molecule.
 Green and yellow contours (a color code now widely adopted) indicate regions where bulky groups increase or decrease activity, respectively.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[contour map]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer